Earl: A Life in Public Health and Service to the Community Continues with Participation in the GRADE Study for Type 2 Diabetes

 In type 2 diabetes, the body becomes resistant to the action of insulin - the master hormone in the body controlling blood sugar (glucose) levels - and the pancreatic cells that produce insulin don’t function normally, causing blood sugar levels to rise.
 This, in turn, can cause damage to blood vessels, organs, and nerves throughout the body.
 Risk factors for type 2 diabetes include older age, obesity, and a family history of the disease; certain racial and ethnic groups in the United States, including African Americans, are also at greater risk.

 Research studies have shown that keeping blood sugar levels as close to a healthy range as possible can help stave off or delay progression of diabetes health complications, such as kidney disease and blindness.
 Currently, health care providers have several different options to help people with type 2 diabetes control their blood sugar levels.
-The drug metformin is the first-line medication used to treat type 2 diabetes, but if or when metformin is insufficient to manage the disease, health care providers can add a second drug that has been approved for use with metformin by U.S. Food and Drug Administration.
+The drug metformin is the first-line medication used to treat type 2 diabetes, but if or when metformin is insufficient to manage the disease, health care providers can add a second drug that has been approved for use with metformin by the U.S. Food and Drug Administration.
 But which one?
-While short-term studies have demonstrated efficacy of different drugs in combination with metformin, long-term studies have not been performed to see which combinations work best over time, with the lease side effects, and in whom.
+While short-term studies have demonstrated efficacy of different drugs in combination with metformin, long-term studies have not been performed to see which combinations work best over time, with the least side effects, and in whom.

 To address these critical questions, the NIDDK launched the clinical trial, “Glycemia Reduction Approaches in Diabetes: A Comparative Effectiveness (GRADE) Study,” also referred to as GRADE.
 The primary aim of the GRADE Study is to compare how four different drugs, when given in combination with metformin, affect blood sugar levels, diabetes complications, and quality of life - as well as to identify any adverse outcomes they might have.
 The study will evaluate each participant’s health for approximately 5 years.
 Recruitment for the study started in June 2013, with the goal of enrolling 5,000 volunteers around the country who have been living with a diagnosis of type 2 diabetes for less than 10 years and, if on medication, have only been using metformin.